jetthoughts/jetthoughts.github.io/content/blog/navigating-team-transitions-guide-for-non-technical-founders-startup-agile.md

 title: "Navigating Team Transitions: A Guide for Non-Technical Founders"
 description: "Change can be challenging, especially when it involves individuals.
 Replacing a team is always a..."
 created_at: "2024-07-30T10:47:52Z"
-edited_at: "2024-07-30T11:43:50Z"
+edited_at: "2024-08-28T10:10:09Z"
 draft: false
 tags: ["startup", "agile", "culture", "process"]
 canonical_url: "https://jetthoughts.com/blog/navigating-team-transitions-guide-for-non-technical-founders-startup-agile/"
 cover_image: "https://raw.githubusercontent.com/jetthoughts/jetthoughts.github.io/master/static/assets/img/blog/navigating-team-transitions-guide-for-non-technical-founders-startup-agile/cover.png"
 slug: "navigating-team-transitions-guide-for-non-technical-founders-startup-agile"
 ---
 Change can be challenging, especially when it involves individuals.
 Replacing a team is always a difficult choice, but keeping your startup on the right path is sometimes necessary.
-Here is a roadmap to assist you in navigating this delicate situation while maintaining your composure and your company's progress.
+Here is a roadmap to help you navigate this delicate situation.
+It will keep you calm and your company on track.

 ![Image description](https://raw.githubusercontent.com/jetthoughts/jetthoughts.github.io/master/static/assets/img/blog/navigating-team-transitions-guide-for-non-technical-founders-startup-agile/file_0.png)

 The dilemma is how to replace a compact yet efficient team.
-Your current workforce consists of engineers and support or operations personnel who have been successfully managing operations thus far.
-However, expenses are increasing, and the outdated codebase is proving problematic.
+Your workforce consists of engineers and support staff.
+They have handled operations with skill up to this point.
+But expenses are increasing, and the outdated codebase is proving problematic.
 How can you navigate this shift without disrupting the established workflow?

-The first step is to familiarize yourself with [ADKAR](https://jetthoughts.com/blog/transforming-titans-outsourcing-odyssey-leadership-agile/) (Awareness, Desire, Knowledge, Ability, Reinforcement).
+First, familiarize yourself with [ADKAR](https://jetthoughts.com/blog/transforming-titans-outsourcing-odyssey-leadership-agile/) (Awareness, Desire, Knowledge, Ability, Reinforcement).

-ADKAR, a highly effective framework for change management, is your guiding tool towards a more seamless transformation.
-It represents the necessity for change, willingness to engage and aid in the process, understanding effective methods for change, the capability to carry out the change, and continued support to maintain the change.
-This framework is not merely a buzzword but a powerful resource that will instill confidence in your ability to manage this transition.
+ADKAR steers organizations through intricate changes.
+It is your guide to a smoother transformation.
+It shows the need for change and a desire to help.
+It means knowing how to change, being able to do it, and supporting its maintenance.

+It is a powerful tool.
+This framework is not a buzzword.
+It will build your confidence in managing this transition.

-Awareness: Be Transparent
+Awareness: Be transparent.
 -------------------------

-Transparency is not just a buzzword, it's a fundamental principle in any situation.
-Avoid making changes without involving your team.
-Openly discuss financial circumstances, technical obstacles, and overall goals to ensure that they are aware of the reasons behind any adjustments.
-When individuals clearly understand the reasoning behind decisions, they feel trusted and respected, and are more inclined to support them.

-Once, while working as a consultant for a startup, I witnessed the need to replace the entire development team due to an overwhelming increase in expenses.
-To address this issue, the CEO, as the leader of the company, called for a town hall meeting where he presented the financial figures and potential risks of the situation.
-Although it was a difficult conversation, the CEO's leadership and openness established an atmosphere that allowed everyone to prepare for the upcoming changes.
+Transparency is crucial in every situation.
+Always involve your team in decisions.
+Discuss finances, technical issues, and goals openly.
+This helps them understand changes.
+It builds trust and support.

+I once consulted for a startup facing high costs.
+The CEO had to replace the entire development team.
+So, he called a town hall meeting.
+There, he shared financial data and risks.
+Despite its difficulty, his openness fostered readiness for change.

-Desire: Foster Buy-In
+Desire: Foster buy-in.
 ---------------------

 After explaining the necessity for change, it is important to cultivate a sense of desire to support it.
 Emphasize the advantages for your team, such as new technology, fresh challenges, and improved job stability in the long run.

 Consider providing incentives, such as bonuses, to those who stay and assist with the transition.

-Knowledge: Equip the Team
+Knowledge: Equip the team.
 -------------------------

-New employees must familiarize themselves with the legacy codebase and current processes.
-Therefore, thorough documentation is necessary.
-Pair new hires with experienced team members to develop an easily accessible knowledge base and arrange for hands-on training.
+New employees should learn the old code and current processes.
+So, we need clear documentation.
+Pair them with experienced members for easy knowledge sharing.
+Also, provide hands-on training.

-Ability: Provide Resources
+Ability: Provide resources.
 --------------------------

-Provide the necessary tools and support to facilitate your new team's success.
-This may involve allocating funds for training or hiring temporary consultants.
+Give your new team the tools and support they need to succeed.
+This might include training funds or temporary consultants.

-I was fortunate to work with a company that offered a comprehensive 'transition toolkit.'
-It consisted of thorough documentation on the codebase and processes, video tutorials for hands-on training, and ongoing support from the departing team.
-This method significantly minimized the learning curve for the new team.
+I was lucky to work with a company that provided a full "transition toolkit."
+It had detailed documentation, video tutorials for training, and support from the departing team.
+The team absorbed concepts using this method.

-Reinforcement: Keep It Going
+Reinforcement: Keep it going.
 ----------------------------

 Reinforcement is critical to ensuring lasting change.
 This includes regular check-ins, feedback loops, and ongoing support.
-Remember to acknowledge even small successes to maintain high morale, which is crucial for keeping your team motivated during the transition.
+Acknowledge even small successes.
+It will boost morale.
+High morale is key to keeping your team motivated during the transition.

 Avoiding Pitfalls.
 What Not to Do: Don't Go Dark
 ------------------------------------------------